chenhaowen01/srnn_human_motion_predict_for_ros/README.md

   > # Run the visualize node to see the result.
 You may need to run the following command with a new terminal.
   > roslaunch srnn_human_motion_predict_for_ros visulize.launch
   ```
-  Then you can see rviz run, and a skeleto walking in it.
+  Then you can see rviz run, and two skeletos walking in it.
+One is the real motion, another is the predicted motion.

 ## Overview
 In this project, serveral ROS nodes are created for human motion prediction.